 Again, the apparently liberal offer of an education, and compensation at the same time, attracts women, good, bad, and indifferent, in sufficiently large numbers to keep the vacancies filled, if one is not over particular as to requirements.
-And perhaps it is too much to expect, that a woman who has never seen the inside of a hospital, should be competent to differentiate between the different grades of schools and their advantages.
+And perhaps it is too much to expect, that a woman who has never seen the much to expect, that a woman who has never seen the inside of a hospital, should be competent to differentiate between the different grades of schools and their advantages.
 The compensation is also an added inducement, and she may not realise that for a present small gain she is sacrificing future higher professional standing and better opportunities.
-I must add also, that people have not yet quite got over the habit of thinking that if a woman is a failure at everything else she is at least fit to go into a hospital, and become a nurse, and unfortunately it happens that, although such an incompetent has no possible chance for entrance into the general hospital school, she is still received with open arms into the private and special hospitals.
+I must add also, that people have not vet quite sot over the habit of that people have not yet quite got over the habit of thinking that if a woman is a failure at everything else she is at least fit to go into a hospital, and become a nurse, and unfortunately it happens that, although such an incompetent has no possible chance for entrance into the general has its label, she is still trance into the general hospital school, she is still seceived with open arms into the private and special hospitals.

 The small general hospital, with fifty beds or more, is generally justified in having attached to it an organised training school.
 The so-called cottage hospitals found in the smaller cities or in thickly populated country districts have a comparatively wide scope.
 They meet a need which can be supplied in no other way, and their usefulness is at once apparent.
-One occasionally reads, in the nursing magazines, short articles in favour of the training afforded by these
+One occasionally reads, in the nursing magazines, short articles in favour of the training afforded by these previous page next page

-Being a paper read at the Superintendents' Conference, Baltimore, by Mrs. Hampton Robb.
+\ Being a paper read at the Superintendents' Conference, Baltimore, by Mrs. Hampton Robb.